Barunguba Montague Island Nature Reserve

 Since 1881, visitors have taken the boat trip to land here to inspect the island’s renowned lighthouse and enjoy a guided tour of this scenic area which boasts colonies of seals and Little penguins.

 There’s a local Indigenous tale of a mother and her two sons that adds to the mystery.
-In this story, Gulaga’s youngest son Najanuga (Little Dromedary), stayed behind with his mother while his brother Barunguba (Montague Island) went out to sea on an adventure and never came home.
+In this story, Gulaga’s youngest son Najanuga (Little Dromedary), stayed behind with his mother while his brother Barunguba (Barunguba Montague Island) went out to sea on an adventure and never came home.

 Seals, penguins & birds

-If you are looking for amazing wildlife encounters then arguably the jewel in Eurobodalla’s crown is Montague Island Nature Reserve.
-Montague Island is a sanctuary for wildlife.
+If you are looking for amazing wildlife encounters then arguably the jewel in Eurobodalla’s crown is Barunguba Montague Island Nature Reserve.
+Barunguba Montague Island is a sanctuary for wildlife.

 The far south coast island is home to NSW largest colony of Australian and New Zealand fur seals and one of the largest little penguin breeding sites in Australia.